FEMessage/create-nuxt-app/developer-guide.md

 ## Using the same file

-Facing problem: a template uses `element-ui` for the desktop side but another template uses `vant-ui` for the mobile side.
+Facing problem: a template uses `element-ui` for the desktop-side but another template uses `vant-ui` for the mobile-side.

 Add vant-ui module: